 A Washington Nationals baseball game at Nationals Park is one reason to visit the Capitol Riverfront neighborhood.
 Bluejacket is another.
-Opened in October 2013 by Greg Engert and his band of master brewers, the same team behind ChurchKey (see below), Bluejacket brews at least 80 unique beers at its 3-story site, from dry-hopped ales to barleywine.
-You can hang out at the bar in Bluejacket’s restaurant, The Arsenal, and sample a few homebrews, dine here, or take a tour.
-Bluejacket offers three options: a free tour ending in a complimentary tasting; a $29 per person taste-as-you-go tour; and a $99 per person food and beer tour, which concludes with a beer-pairing dinner served in The Arsenal.
+Opened by Greg Engert and his band of master brewers, the same team behind ChurchKey.
+Bluejacket brews 20 unique ales and lagers daily at its three-story site, from dry-hopped ales to barleywine.
+You can hang out at the bar in Bluejacket’s restaurant, the Arsenal, and sample a few homebrews, dine here, or take a tour.
+Bluejacket offers two options, both of which require a reservation: a $29-per-person taste-as-you-go tour on Saturday at 3pm and a $35-per-person 7pm Friday night “Beers and Bites” tour.
+No tours on Nationals home-game days.

 Washington, D.C.› Nightlife